 Professor McKenna subsequently moved on to Harvard University, where she is now the Margaret Brooks Robinson Professor and Chair of the Celtic Languages and Literatures Department.
 Her commitment to Irish Studies at Queens, however, has continued, most evident in a recent talk she gave on campus, on the subject of her latest research, on St. Bridget.

 Professor McKenna’s successor as chair of the program was Dr. Clare Carroll, who kept the vibrant tradition alive while also serving as Chair of the Institute for Irish-American Studies Faculty at Lehman College.
-Professor Carroll is the author of Circe’s Cup: Cultural Transformations in Early Modern Writing about Ireland, and the co-editor of Ireland and Post-Colonial Theory and Solon his Follie by the early modern English administrator Richard Beacon; the author of numerous articles on the subject of Irish literature, she is also chair of the Renaissance Studies program at the Graduate Center.
+Professor Carroll is the author of Exiles in a Global City: The Irish and Early Modern Rome, 1609-1783; Circe’s Cup: Cultural Transformations in Early Modern Writing about Ireland; Ireland and Post-Colonial Theory; and Richard Beacon's Solon his Follie co-edited with Vincent Carey.
+She is also the author of numerous articles on the subject of Irish literature and history, and is chair of the Renaissance Studies program at the Graduate Center and president of the Renaissance Society of America.
 While director, she established the CUNY study abroad programs in Ireland, and sponsored a series of events, including a student staging in 2008, and under the directorship of Susan Einhorn in the Drama, Theater, and Dance department, of J.M.
 Synge’s “The Playboy of the Western World.”
 Stephen Rea was brought in as Artist in Residence for that production, and spent a week bringing the great Irish dramatic tradition to the college’s students.
 Professor Carroll also sponsored a range of lectures and readings that showcased such luminaries as Paul Muldoon.

 Clare Carroll was succeeded by Professor Jeffrey Cassvan of the English department, who specializes in Irish literature and theory and teaches an enormous variety of innovative courses that have introduced and deepened understanding of Irish fiction and poetry.
 Since 2014, Dr. Sarah Covington, from the history department, has helped guide the program, with courses on Irish (as well as Scottish) myth, memory, and culture.
 She is currently finishing a book on the problematic folkloric, literary, and historical afterlife in Ireland of the hated Oliver Cromwell, in addition to bringing in speakers who have discussed such topics as women and violence in early modern Ireland, and forthcoming talks on the Jewish community in present-day Dublin and the Irish in early Barbados.